SwedishLesbian/coterie/docs/technical.md

    - Proper handling of negating, cancelling, and spending traits

 4. **UI Representation**:
-   - Traits are displayed as lists of adjectives rather than dot ratings
+   - Traits are displayed as lists of adjectives
    - Simple ways to add/remove/edit traits for character management
-   - Clear distinction between permanent and temporary traits
+   - Clear distinction between permanent, temporary, and spent traits
+   - Visual indicators for negative traits

 ### Technical Considerations

-- Trait adjectives must be stored as strings rather than numeric values
+- Trait adjectives must be stored as strings, not numeric values
 - Character models need a different data structure to accommodate trait collections
-- UI widgets must be optimized for selecting from adjective lists
+- UI widgets must be optimized for selecting from adjective lists and managing trait collections
-- Import/export functionality needs to correctly translate between formats
+- Import/export functionality needs to preserve the specific trait adjectives
+- The system must track which traits are spent during gameplay

+### Trait Categories

+The typical trait organization in Mind's Eye Theater includes:

+1. **Physical Traits**: Such as "Athletic", "Nimble", "Swift", "Robust"
+2. **Social Traits**: Such as "Charismatic", "Eloquent", "Charming", "Persuasive"
+3. **Mental Traits**: Such as "Perceptive", "Intuitive", "Clever", "Analytical"
+4. **Negative Traits**: Including "Clumsy", "Repugnant", "Forgetful" for each category
+5. **Abilities**: Talents, Skills, and Knowledges with appropriate descriptive traits
+6. **Backgrounds**: Represented as descriptive qualities
+7. **Disciplines and Powers**: Represented with suitable adjectives for vampire abilities

+### Character Testing Mechanics

+In Mind's Eye Theater, characters test against each other by:
+1. Each player bids a relevant trait
+2. The traits are compared or a randomizer (such as rock-paper-scissors) is used
+3. The winner succeeds at the action
+4. Traits can be spent (used up for the session) for retests or special effects
+5. Negative traits can be called by opponents to negate positive traits

-### Conversion Guidelines
+## Conversion Guidelines

 When importing from .gvc or .gex files that might have used a different system:
 - Convert each dot rating to an appropriate number of adjective traits